ahaahr/DASDisplays/readme.txt

 It will ask you for a password.
 Type: rock

-You will be prompted to answer Y/n after a few seconds.
-Type Y and press enter.
 The script will tage a couple of minutes to run.
 After completing it should reboot and the default video will be displayed.

 The video can be changed by replacing the file called video.mp4 in ~/Desktop.